Lone Soldier (video game)

-Lone Soldier is an action-adventure/shooter video game developed by British studio Tempest Software for the PlayStation.
+Lone Soldier is a third-person shooter video game developed by British studio Tempest Software for the PlayStation.
 The game was released in January 1996 in Europe and on 4 October 1996 in Japan.
 The game features a single playable main character, a lone soldier armed with various weapons, with the goal of killing enemy forces to progress, eventually defeating terrorist leaders and an intergalactic alien army.
 The game has a third person view, with the player battling through traditional war settings such as jungle, canyon and city, and also a more futuristic space environment.

 Plot

 The plot is relatively straight forward, featuring a lone soldier named Hank who has been tasked with taking down terrorist leaders and an intergalactic alien force known as "Varinians" who have stolen an experimental nuclear weapon.
 Hank must fight through enemy forces and bosses until finally reaching the alien's spaceship to defeat the alien leader Titus.